enderslash1010/stm32-terrarium-logger/README.md

  - Add timeout to screen to turn off the display after no motion has been detected for a while
  - Use an ESP8266 to send logs to a ftp server, or store logs on a removeable, physical storage device (SD card, USB drive)
  - Use DMA with I2C and SPI peripherals, for more efficient use of the CPU
- - Add "±2%" after the humidity value on screen
  - Add temperature probes to monitor the soil temperature